sttoracle/ORACASB/CASB.md

 At the bottom of the “Password Policies” page, click the Save button.
 This completes our tutorial of creating a Salesforce demo instance and setting some sample Salesforce security policies.
 There are many security settings within Salesforce that can be protected with CASB, but this is just a sample.
 Note how easy it is for administrators to modify the security settings.

 ___
-## CASB Cloud Service Dashboard
+## Session 1 .
+CASB Cloud Service Dashboard
 ___

+This session will familiarize  you with the Oracle CASB Cloud Service User Interface and dashboard

 ### **STEP 1**: Sign on to Oracle CASB Cloud Service

-- Using your favorite browser navigate to the Oracle CASB Service home URL at  https://trial.palerra.net/ .
+- Using your prefered browser navigate to the Oracle CASB Service home URL at  https://trial.palerra.net/ .
 You'll be presented with the following login form

     ![](images/CASB/66D12B19-6081-445A-9562-B496AFBBE1B3.png)